cs573-21s/02-datavis-7ways/README.md

 6 Python + Bokeh
-===
+---
+> Location: `cars-python.ipynb`

 ![Python + Bokeh Screenshot](screenshots/python-bokeh1.png)
 ![Python + Bokeh Screenshot 2](screenshots/python-bokeh2.png)

 Since I had never used bokeh before, I followed [this series of tutorials](https://docs.bokeh.org/en/latest/docs/first_steps/first_steps_4.html) that the bokeh website provides in order to first install it, then create a graph.
 The tutorials also included how to customize your graph so that it included tooltips, crosshairs, and a floating menu, so I added those to my graph as well.
 However, the tutorials didn't include anything on coloring or sizing markers by a certain category because it focused on simple scatterplots.
+For coloring the markers, I used this [Stack Overflow post](https://stackoverflow.com/questions/43983039/color-points-in-scatter-plot-of-bokeh).

 ### Technical Achievements
 - You can hover each point to see more information about the car (tooltips)